25 min read

 Introduction

 Claude Desktop is Anthropic's native application that provides a powerful interface for interacting with Claude.
 One of its most compelling features is native support for the Model Context Protocol (MCP), allowing you to extend Claude's capabilities with custom tools and data sources.
-This comprehensive guide will walk you through every aspect of integrating your MCP servers with Claude Desktop.
+Claude Code is the CLI counterpart, ideal for developers who prefer terminal-based workflows.
+Both clients support MCP, and this guide covers configuration for each.

 Understanding Claude Desktop's MCP Architecture